Skip to main content

 What is the cost of slow lead response for a mortgage brokerage?

-Mortgage leads come from rate comparison sites, referrals, and social media — sources where the same lead is often submitted to multiple brokers simultaneously.
-A broker that responds within 5 minutes is 100x more likely to connect than one that responds in 30 minutes, according to Harvard Business Review research (Oldroyd, 2011; updated by Drift in 2023).
-In a high-value transaction business, each lost lead represents thousands of dollars in commission.
+Mortgage leads come from rate sites, referrals, and ads — often submitted to multiple brokers at once.
+A broker responding within 5 minutes is 100x more likely to connect than one responding in 30 minutes, per Harvard Business Review (Oldroyd, 2011; Drift, 2023).
+At $3,000-5,000 average commission per file, every cold lead is thousands of dollars gone.

 Ready to Automate Your Biggest Time Sink?